List of irredentist claims or disputes: Ossetia

 The main Ossetian irredentist claim revolves around uniting the Russian Republic of North Ossetia and South Ossetia.
-Some Ossetian irredentists advocate for the republic to be part of Russian federation, while others want Ossetia to be completely independent.
+Some Ossetian irredentists advocate for the republic to be part of the Russian federation, while others want Ossetia to be completely independent.
 Most noticeably, the South Ossetian president Alan Gagloev wanted to organize a referendum on joining Russian federation, which was cancelled in 2022.
 The claims of Ossetian nationalists often extend beyond the borders of two aforementioned republics, Trialeti and Kazbegi.

 Ossetian irredentism has old roots and began in 1918 with the Georgian–Ossetian conflict of 1918–1920, which ended with the Georgian victory, and resurfaced in the South Ossetia war in early 1990-s, which led to the de facto independence of South Ossetia.

 The map of Circassia during the Inal the Great, often used as a reference for the historical borders of Circassia.

 Circassia

 Due to the Circassian genocide, the majority of Circassians live outside of Circassia with only three semi-autonomous regions (Adyghea, Karachay-Cherkesia and Kabardino-Balkaria) in Russia, in only one of which Circassians constitute a majority (Kabardino-Balkaria).
 Circassian irredentism postulates the restoration of the whole Circassia either as a separate state or as a federal subject in Russia.

 Circassian organisations differ on what result to achieve.
 Some Circassian organisations postulate the restoration of the borders of Circassia up to Don river, which will include entirety of Kuban, Stavropol Krai and all Circassian federal subjects, while some advocate only of the late border of Circassia ending on Kuban river.